There’s no way around it: we all experience stress.

 - Eat well.
 Eating unprocessed foods, like whole grains, vegetables, and fresh fruit is the foundation for a healthy body and mind.
 Eating well can also help stabilize your mood.

 - Get enough sleep.
 Symptoms of some mental health conditions, like mania in bipolar disorder, can be triggered by getting too little sleep.
+(Learn more about getting good sleep for better mental health.)

 - Avoid alcohol and drugs.
 They don’t actually reduce stress: in fact, they often worsen it.
 If you’re struggling with substance abuse, educate yourself and get help.